nezumee/dactyl-keyboard/README.md

 ## License

-Copyright © 2015-2020 Matthew Adereth, Tom Short, and Joshua Shreve
+Copyright © 2015-2020 Matthew Adereth, Tom Short, Joshua Shreve, and Nezumee

 The source code for generating the models (everything excluding the [things/](things/) and [resources/](resources/) directories is distributed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](LICENSE).
 The generated models and PCB designs are distributed under the [Creative Commons Attribution-NonCommercial-ShareAlike License Version 3.0](LICENSE-models).